simplex-chat/simplex-chat/docs/SERVER.md

   -h,--help                Show this help text
 ```

-You should determine which flags are valid for your use-case and then execute the following with `-y` flag for non-interactive initialization:
+You should determine which flags are valid for your use-case and then execute `smp-server init` with `-y` flag for non-interactive initialization:

 ```sh
 sudo su - smp -c "smp-server init -y -<your flag> <your option>"